-- 93-11 Cooperative agreement is approved between the Evangelical Presbyterian Church and United World Mission.
-(Minutes, 13-27) - 93-12 The Assembly grants approved mission agency status to Literacy and Evangelism, International.
-(Minutes, 13-27) - 93-13 World Outreach missionaries in cooperative agreements may choose insurance coverage with either the EPC or their sending agency.
+- 92-14 Cooperative agreement is approved between the EPC and Send International.
+(Minutes 12-42) - 92-15 The Assembly adopts a resolution encouraging each local church to (a) redirect 10% of its nondenominational benevolence budgets to EPC, designated for World Outreach and/or new church development; and (b) increase its support for all missions by 10%.
+(Minutes 12-43) - 93-09 Cooperative agreement is approved between the EPC and Youth for Christ, USA.
+(Minutes 13-27) - 93-10 Cooperative agreement is approved between the EPC and World Impact.
+(Minutes 13-27) - 93-11 Cooperative agreement is approved between the EPC and United World Mission.
+(Minutes 13-27) - 93-12 The Assembly grants approved mission agency status to Literacy and Evangelism, International.
+(Minutes 13-27) - 93-13 World Outreach missionaries in cooperative agreements may choose insurance coverage with either the EPC or their sending agency.
 In unique situations, other alternative coverage approved by World Outreach Committee may be appropriate.
-(Minutes, 13-27) - 93-14 National pastors under appointment by World Outreach are not required to participate in the EPC Pension Plan.
-(Minutes, 13-28) - 94-17 The Bible League is granted approved mission agency status.
-(Minutes, 14-33) - 94-18 The Assembly affirms the Argentine Declaration.
+(Minutes 13-27) - 93-14 National pastors under appointment by World Outreach are not required to participate in the EPC Pension Plan.
+(Minutes 13-28) - 94-17 The Bible League is granted approved mission agency status.
+(Minutes 14-33) - 94-18 The Assembly affirms the Argentine Declaration.